wifidoneright/wifiapi-advanced/README.md

 * Fix documentation for *path operation* to get user by ID. <a href="https://github.com/tiangolo/fastapi/pull/97" target="_blank">PR #97</a> by <a href="https://github.com/mpclarkson" target="_blank">@mpclarkson</a>.

 * Set `/start-reload.sh` as a command override for development by default.

-* Update generated README.

-### 0.2.0

-**<a href="https://github.com/tiangolo/full-stack-fastapi-postgresql/pull/2" target="_blank">PR #2</a>**:

-* Simplify and update backend `Dockerfile`s.
-* Refactor and simplify backend code, improve naming, imports, modules and "namespaces".
-* Improve and simplify Vuex integration with TypeScript accessors.
-* Standardize frontend components layout, buttons order, etc.
-* Add local development scripts (to develop this project generator itself).
-* Add logs to startup modules to detect errors early.
-* Improve FastAPI dependency utilities, to simplify and reduce code (to require a superuser).

-### 0.1.2

-* Fix path operation to update self-user, set parameters as body payload.

-### 0.1.1

-Several bug fixes since initial publication, including:

-* Order of path operations for users.
-* Frontend sending login data in the correct format.
-* Add https://localhost variants to CORS.

-## License

-This project is licensed under the terms of the MIT license.